You are here: Community » Long-Range Planning

 Pulling It All Together

-• Select 3-5 priorities to include as the Goals in your Long-Range Plan
+• Select 3 to 5 priorities to serve as the goals in your long-range plan

-• Present a draft of the Long-Range Plan to the entire Board for discussion
+• Present a draft to the full board for discussion

-• Approve the revised Long-Range Plan at a regular meeting of the Board of Trustees
+• Approve the revised plan at a regular meeting of the Board of Trustees

 Additional Resources